|

 Once again we survived, but not all; I can’t remember who we

-we trained and somewhere along the line I heard of this place
+drilled, we marched, we trained and somewhere along the line I heard of this

 The usual routine followed, training in exotic locations such as